eagleflo/mpyq/README.md

       -t, --list-files  list files inside the archive -x, --extract     extract files from the archive

-You can extract all the files inside the archive from the command line.
+You can extract all the files inside the archive with `-x/--extract`.

     ./mpyq.py -x game.SC2Replay

 This will create a directory called 'game' with the files inside.

-You can also print the header information from a given file.
+You can print the header information from a given archive with `-I/--headers`.

     ./mpyq.py -I game.SC2Replay
     MPQ archive header